utexas-bwi/bwi-docker/README.md

 ## Using tmux to run multiple terminal sessions in a container

 **tmux** is a great tool for working in terminal, especially with a remote host like ssh or a docker container.
-It allows users to run multiple shell sessions in the background, rather than opening a new terminal on your host and logging in to a shell session on the remote every time you want to run a new process.
+It allows users to run multiple shell sessions in the background or in panes, rather than opening a new terminal on your host and logging in to a shell session on the remote every time you want to run a new process.

 Start a tmux session by typing `tmux` to start a numbered session, or give it a name with:
 ```